Queer Yiddish

 To book an in-person or virtual presentation for your organization, venue, conference, or event series, send me a message.

-The original Queer Yiddish presentation in December 2022.
-Photo by Arndt Beck
+The first Queer Yiddish presentation during a Yiddish.Berlin exhibition, December 2022.
+Photo: Arndt Beck

 Further Reading